A Veterinarian’s Guide

 Phytocannabinoids

-CBD Isolate contains about 99% pure CBD, whereas Full Spectrum CBD contains the whole plant extract.
-CBD Isolate gives the most repeatable result as it contains only pure CBD.
 Full Spectrum CBD contains over 98% CBD and less than 2% naturally occurring terpenes, flavonoids and phytocannabinoids, including trace amounts of THC.
 When the entire contents of the plant are used together in this way, there is believed to be a synergistic effect, which is commonly known as the ‘entourage effect’.
+This means that the various plant compounds work together synergistically to produce a greater overall effect than any single compound alone.

 CBD Product Differences